fredfeng/CS162/homework/hw2/README.md

 val diff : Vars.t -> Vars.t -> Vars.t
 (* check if a set contains a string *) val mem : string -> Vars.t -> bool
+...
 ```
+Please refer to `vars.mli` for the full list of functions in the `Vars` module.

 *Hint*: The only interesting cases are `Var` and `Scope`.